WeiZhenLim/CSharp-Documentation/C_Sharp_Notes_And_Guidelines.md

 Tips: Try to stick with one style throughout your project to maintain consistency.

-For this section, the following variables will be used to explain the abovementioned methods of string manipulations.
+For this section, the following variables will be used to explain the above mentioned methods of string manipulations.

 ```cs
 // define few variables